The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...

 In 8th grade, Algebra I builds on the work accomplished in Pre-Algebra.
 Students explore increasingly complex linear functions and equation manipulation.
 Students also explore exponential and quadratic equations, FOILing and factoring, properties of exponents, as well as some basics in trigonometry.

-The goal of Middle School Spanish class is to create a fun and safe environment that encourages students to speak in the target language as much as possible.
+The goal of Middle School Spanish is to create a fun and safe environment that encourages students to speak in the target language as much as possible.
 The class is driven by the proven teaching methods of TPRS (Teaching Proficiency through Reading and Storytelling) and OWL (Organic World Languages).
 These techniques are implemented through storytelling, reenactments, listening comprehension, role play, free reading, and games, all done in Spanish.
-In addition to vocabulary, students read 2-3 novels per year.
+In addition to vocabulary, 7th & 8th grade students read 2-3 novels per year.
 By the end of 8th grade, students are able to enter the Upper School with the ability and confidence to express themselves in the target language on a wide variety of everyday topics.

 “It is a happy talent to know how to play.” ― Ralph Waldo Emerson